HuiyingHu/VoterIdentificationApp/readme.md

-Australian Voter Identification App
+# Australian Voter Identification App
 It is a secure online voting solution with facial recognition that verifies the voter's identity.

-Functional Requirements
+# Functional Requirements
 1. In section 'Detect Faces', inputting an image and detecting faces from test image.
 2. In section 'Define Person Group', creating a new person group.
 3. In section 'Register Person', a person with a folder of registered face images is registered to one selected person group.
 4. In section 'Train', a defined person group with a bunch of registered person will be trained, before stepping into next section 'Identify Voters'.
 5. In section 'Identify Voters', inputting a test image and identifying voters.
 6. Ideally voters could enrol into this system for voter identification.

-Non-Functional Requirements
+# Non-Functional Requirements
 1. This system performances fast enough as little downtime required.
 2. This system reaches a high accuracy rate.
 3. This system is easy to deploy in a cost effective manner.
 4. This system has a significant capability on extensibility.
 It could be extended to become a high-quality voter election system based on API provided by Microsoft Project Oxford.

-The references of original tutorials
+# The references of original tutorials
 1.	https://www.microsoft.com/cognitive-services/en-us/face-api/documentation/Get-Started-with-Face-API/GettingStartedwithFaceAPIinCSharp
 2.	https://www.microsoft.com/cognitive-services/en-us/face-api/documentation/face-api-how-to-topics/howtoidentifyfacesinimage
 3. All APIs provided by Microsoft ProjectOxford are downloaded in 'ClientLibrary'.
 Reading through all APIs helps me build this project.

-Preparation
+# Preparation
 1. My subscription key is '58bcb00181d84c059c248d788f66fa2e'.
-2. Open ‘VoterIdentificationApp.csproj’ in VS2015.
+2. Open â€˜VoterIdentificationApp.csprojâ€™ in VS2015.
 3. A personGroupId 'hhy' is created for preparation.
  {
     "personGroupId": "hhy",